tensorflow/mlir/g3doc/ConversionToLLVMDialect.md

 structure corresponds to one of the results of the original function, converted using these rules.
-In high-order functions, function-typed arguments and results are converted to a wrapped LLVM IR function pointer type (since LLVM IR does not allow passing functions to functions without indirection) with the pointee type converted using these rules.
+In high-order functions, function-typed arguments and results are converted to a wrapped LLVM IR function pointer type (since LLVM IR does not allow passing functions to functions without indirection) with the pointer type converted using these rules.

 Examples: